score-spec/docs/content/en/docs/get started/_index.md

 If you make any modifications to the `score.yaml` file, run `score-compose generate score.yaml` to regenerate the output `compose.yaml`.

+## 5. `score-compose resources`

-**5.** Get the information of the resources dependencies of the workload, run the following command:
+Get the information of the resources dependencies of the workload, run the following command:

 ```bash
 score-compose resources list